Develop a second residential men’s behaviour change program

 As part of providing a holistic service, Communicare also provides an advocacy service to partners of their clients.
 Through this service, the Woman’s Advocate have engaged with 138 partners, ex-partners and spouses.

 The men’s behaviour change program is an ongoing initiative.

 Learnings from the program will contribute to the maturing evidence base on effective perpetrator interventions.

 What difference will we make?

-- removing the perpetrator from the family home and providing support to the child and adult victim to plan for their future safety (regardless of the outcome of the intervention program); and
+- removing the perpetrator from the family home and providing support to child and adult victims to plan for their future safety (regardless of the outcome of the intervention program); and